-The proposed networks are an open Ipv6 platform that is standards-compatible across each proprietary communication network, based on the layered approach to networking defined by the Open Systems Interconnection (OSI) model.
+The proposed networks are an open IpPv6 platform that is standards-compatible across each proprietary communication network, based on the layered approach to networking defined by the Open Systems Interconnection (OSI) model.
 Vendors offer various network-compatible products that leverage the value of the system while adding to the sustainability of the mesh application.
 The ANSI standards-based control nodes can be used universally with the majority of luminaire manufacturers, provided that each node contains the appropriate communication network platform.

-During the pilot, the Company proposes to use an existing contractual service agreement between DOT and Cimcon, and also to establish a separate relationship with Cimcon through an MOU for this pilot.
-This multiple-party collaborative approach will maximize the utilization of the existing DOT-sponsored Cimcon network, including any required end-to-end network support, professional services related to data acquisition, transmission and end-user training associated with the proprietary "LightingGale" centralized Streetlight Management System.
+During the pilot, the Company plansproposes to utilizese anwill use-existing contractual service agreements between DOT and Cimcon, and SSN respectively.
+The Company willand also to establish a separate relationships with Cimcon and SSN through individualan Memoranda of Understanding (MOU)s specific to-for this pilot.
+This multiple-party collaborative approach will maximize the utilization of the existing DOT-sponsored Cimcon and SSN networks, including any required end-to-end network support, associated software suites, -professional services related to data acquisition, transmission and end-user training associated with the proprietary "LightingGale" and "StreetLight Vision" Central Management Systems (CMS) respectivelycentralized Streetlight Management System.